skurfer/Tractor/README.md

   * Unable to read the layout of the source disc.
   * The Passthru option doesn’t copy the original data untouched.
   * The index is corrupt or can’t be understood, so the track durations get messed up.
 Usually this is very obvious because it will think the first several tracks are 0.033 seconds long, and the final track is a full hour.
 Note that in this case, the data is probably still usable and the track names are in place.
 You just need to manually give start times.

+### Using FFmpeg Directly ###

+In a lot of cases, the GUI tools will fail you.
+They really depend on indexes and layouts and such.
+If that information is corrupt or confusing to the app in some way, it might omit some titles, entire chunks of a stream, or just refuse to read the disc at all.
+It’s not hopeless though.
+You might be able to get the data using FFmpeg.

+To see what’s available on the disc in Title 1, go into the `VIDEO_TS` folder and try this:

+    cat VTS_01_?.VOB | ffprobe -

+If you see the stream, you might be able to pull it out.
+Assuming the DTS data is in stream 2:

+    cat VTS_01_?.VOB | ffmpeg -i - -c:a copy -map 0:2 ~/Desktop/out.dts

+A similar technique can be used if the data is in `AUDIO_TS`.

 ## Why? ##